Euroblast Festival: 2014–2019: Expansion and recognition

 In 2014 (the 10th edition), Euroblast solidified its reputation by featuring headliners like Animals as Leaders and SikTh.
 The 2015 edition included Between the Buried and Me and Leprous, showcasing the growing diversity of the festival's lineup.
 The 15th festival in 2019 featured headliners like Between the Buried and Me, Voyager, and Uneven Structure and introduced newer bands like Azure, Sleep Token, and Votum.

 2020–2022: Post-pandemic adaptation and return

 The 2020 edition of Euroblast was canceled due to the COVID-19 pandemic.
 In 2021, a one-day event was held on October 2 at Essigfabrik featuring Jinjer, Hypno5e, Space of Variations, and Defocus.
 Euroblast 2022 marked a triumphant return with the sold out 16th edition from September 30 to October 2.
 The lineup featured artists like Plini, Vola, Unprocessed, Vildhjarta, and others.

 2023–2024: Continued success

 In 2023, the sold out 17th edition happened from September 29 to October 1 featuring Leprous, The Hirsch Effekt, and GGGOLDDD among others.
 The 18th edition in 2024 had an eclectic lineup including Northlane, Jakub Zytecki, and Caligula’s Horse.
-Euroblast Festival's 19th edition will be September 26 - 28 2025.
+Euroblast Festival's 20th edition will be held at September 25–27, 2026.